omrijsharon/RL_modules/README.md

 rnd = RND(RNDnet, PRDnet, memory_capacity = 5000)
 ```
+In this case, the RND module will save up to 5000 inputs to learn from.
+When reaching the memory_capacity, random inputs will be deleted.
+This should prevent catastrophic forgetting.

 Then use one of the two:
 1. Getting the intrinsic RND curiosity reward (immuned to the noisy-TV problem):
 ```